Welcome to Tauon Music Box!

 different sub folders such as suggested in the above tip.

-This search complies different types of results from all playlists.
+The global search complies different types of results from all playlists.
 It will automatically activate when you start

 Clicking an Artist, Genre or Folder result will create a new playlist of that result.
 Clicking a Track or Album